 Wood laminate flooring has grown exponentially in popularity over the last few years, for several reasons.
-Wood laminate provides the warm look of hardwoods flooring at a fraction of the cost.
-The soft feel of laminate flooring is easy on the feet, and provides a soft cushioning effect while walking.
-Finally, the factory finish of laminate flooring is more durable than just about any finish a hardwood flooring refinisher can put on a hardwood floor at a job site.
+It provides the warm look of hardwood flooring at a fraction of the cost.
+Laminate flooring is easy on the feet, and provides a soft cushioning effect while walking.
+12mm laminate includes a 2mm foam pad for comfort.
+The factory finish of laminate flooring is more durable than just about any finish a hardwood flooring refinisher can put on a hardwood floor at a job site.

-There are many concerns of the type of flooring a laminate can be placed over for installation.
-The question is valid.
-Removing a ceramic tile floor is hard work, chipping away old tiles and mortar is extremely time consuming and labor intensive.
-If a laminate can be placed over a ceramic tile, the labor of the installation is decreased dramatically.
+There are many concerns about placing laminate over other flooring, so the question is valid.
+Removing a ceramic tile floor is hard work.
+Chipping away old tiles and mortar is extremely time consuming and labor intensive.
+If a laminate can be placed over a ceramic tile, the labor, and cost, of the installation is decreased dramatically.

-Many laminate manufacturers specifically indicate that their product may be installed over ceramic tile.
-Since tile is a durable substrate, there is little risk of deterioration when another flooring substance is placed over it.
+Many laminate manufacturers specifically indicate that you vsn install their product over ceramic tile.
+Since tile is a durable substrate, there is little risk of deterioration when another flooring is placed over it.
 There are a few precautions though.

-First, the tile should be in good shape, level and free of depressions.
+First, the tile should be in good shape, level and free of depressions before installing laminate over top.
 As with any flooring surface, if there are major depressions and extensive cracking, the issue may be with the subflooring.
-If your flooring has such depressions, it may be a good idea to determine the cause, and have a professional inspect the flooring, if needed.
+If your flooring has such depressions, it may be a good idea to determine the cause, and have a professional inspect the flooring if needed.

 Second, the grout joints should be filled to level with the top or face of the ceramic tile, to ensure a smooth surface for the laminate to rest.
 You can simply grout as normal, using very light pressure on the grout joint, to keep the joint level.
 Or you can use a grout bag to fill the joints.

 Clean the Floor